 Tooth Extraction Dentist in San Jose and Sunnyvale

-As the name suggests, tooth extraction is simply removal of a tooth from its socket in the jaw.
+As the name suggests, tooth extraction is simply the removal of a tooth from its socket in the jaw.
 There could be many reasons to get your tooth extracted.
 These could include a simple wisdom tooth extraction, extraction of a damaged or infected tooth that can’t be fixed by a filling or multiple teeth popping up at the same place in your jawbone.

 What is the procedure?